gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 <figure id="figure7">
   <img src="https://storage.googleapis.com/cgme/blog/posts/graph-contraction-search/loss-curve.png?cache=5" width="340">
-  <figcaption><strong>Figure 7: </strong>Training curve -- The model shows above random chance performance on predicting the number of contractions needed for a given graph.</figcaption>
+  <figcaption><strong>Figure 7: </strong>Training curve &mdash; The model shows above random chance performance on predicting the number of contractions needed for a given graph.</figcaption>
 </figure>

 While the model trains successfully, unfortunately model inference latency is high enough to negate the benefits of the learned heuristic.
 To be useful, the model would have to rule out unlikely subtrees faster than the cost of evaluating those candidates.
 Perhaps with larger graphs the deep learning heuristic might win out.